Binomial Polynomials mimicking Riemann's Zeta Function: Abstract

 \section{Abstract}

-The (generalised) Mellin transforms of certain Chebyshev and Gegenbauer functions based upon the Chebyshev and Gegenbauer polynomials, have polynomial factors $p_n(s)$, whose zeros lie all on the `critical line' $\Re\,s=1/2$ or on the real axis (called critical polynomials).
-The transforms are identified in terms of combinatorial sums related to H. W. Gould's S:4/3, S:4/2 and S:3/1 binomial coefficient forms.
-Their `critical polynomial' factors are then identified as variants of the S:4/1 form, and more compactly in terms of certain $_3F_2(1)$ hypergeometric functions.
-Furthermore, we extend these results to a $1$-parameter family of polynomials with zeros only on the critical line.
-These polynomials possess the functional equation $p_n(s;\beta)=\pm p_n(1-s;\beta)$, similar to that for the Riemann xi function.
+The (generalised) Mellin transforms of Gegenbauer polynomials have polynomial factors $p^{\lambda}_n(s)$, whose zeros all lie on the `critical line' $\Re\,s=1/2$ (called critical polynomials).
+The transforms are identified in terms of combinatorial sums related to Gould's S:4/3, S:4/2 and S:3/1 binomial coefficient forms.
+Their `critical polynomial' factors are then identified in terms of $_3F_2(1)$ hypergeometric functions.
+Furthermore, we extend these results to a $1$-parameter family of polynomials with zeros only on the critical line that possess the functional relation $p_n(s;\beta)=\pm p_n(1-s;\beta)$.